vmanav/The-Marauders-Canvas/README.md

     ```sh
     npm start
 1. The application is live at http://localhost:3000.
-1. Open the above link and start drwaing.
+1. Open the above link and start drawing.

 ---